BastianKraemer/KeyMinder/MANUAL.md

 	--help

-KeyMinder Modules
+KeyMinder Plugins
 -----------------

-You can extend KeyMinder with some custom modules.
-Each module is loaded by the Java Service loader, so you can easily extend KeyMinder with custom Modules by adding them to the Class-Path.
+You can extend KeyMinder with some custom plugins.
+Each plugin is loaded by the Java Service loader, so you can easily extend KeyMinder with custom plugins by adding them to the Class-Path.
-Every KeyMinder module needs to be enabled at first, this can be done via the KeyMinder settings dialog or the `modules` command.
+Every KeyMinder plugin needs to be enabled at first, this can be done via the KeyMinder settings dialog or the `plugins` command.

-### Module SSH-Tools
+### SSH-Tools plugin

-To use this features the module "SSH-Tools" must be enabled.
+To use this features the plugin "SSH-Tools" must be enabled.

 ##### Configure host port and login credentials